Annihilator of Top Local Cohomology and Lynch's Conjecture: Introduction

-\section{Introduction}
+\section{\bf Introduction}

-Throughout this paper $R$ is a commutative Noetherian ring.
-Let $\fa$ be an ideal of $R$, $N$ an $R$-module and $i$ a nonnegative integer.
-The $i$-th local cohomology of $N$ with respect to $\fa$ was defined by Grothendieck as follows:
+Throughout this paper, $R$ is a commutative Noetherian ring with non-zero identity.
+Let $\fa$ be an ideal of $R$, $N$ an $R$-module and $i$ a non-negative integer.
+The {\it $i$-th local cohomology } of $N$ with respect to $\fa$ was defined by Grothendieck as follows: